 Property tax in China is mainly levied on property for commercial purposes.
 This does not include residential property for self-use, but does include residential properties for lease.
 The applicable tax rate is 1.2 percent, calculated on the residual value minus between 10 percent and 30 percent of the original value of the property (as determined by the local government).
-During the period between January 1, 2019 and December 31, 2021, small-scale taxpayers can enjoy up to 50 percent tax reduction, based on the decision made by provincial governments.
+During the period between January 1, 2019 and December 31, 2024, taxpayers that fall into the scope of SLPEs, small-scale taxpayers, or self-employed individuals can enjoy a tax reduction up to 50 percent of the tax amount.